zellwk/zellwk.com/src/posts/2020-10-28-javascript-prototype.md

 Both `__proto__` in Chrome and `<prototype>` in Firefox points to the Prototype object.
 They're just written differently in different browsers.
 :::

-When you use `map`, JavaScript looks for `map` in the object itself.
+When you use the `map` method, JavaScript looks for `map` in the object itself.
 If `map` is not found, JavaScript tries to look for a Prototype.
 If JavaScript finds a prototype, it continues to search for `map` in that prototype.

 So the correct **definition for Prototype** is: **An object where instances can access** when they're trying to look for a property.